Bricklayer

 • Craft Bricklaying Level 3 Advanced Apprenticeship

-These usually take between 2 and 3 years to complete.
+These usually take around 2 years to complete.
 You'll do on-the-job training and spend time with a college or training provider.

 Entry requirements